 Recommended by: Kim Greene, Editorial Director, U.org

 In this picture book, United States Supreme Court Justice Sonia Sotomayor uses her own experience as a child with diabetes to celebrate the different abilities kids have.
-Available on Bookshare.
+Available on Bookshare

 Kim adds: “The book includes kid-friendly descriptions of disabilities like dyslexia and ADHD and, equally important, highlights the ‘powers’ of each character.
 Just Ask! is a reminder that it’s never too early to start teaching kids about the power of difference.”

-For tweens
+For tweens and teens

 Percy Jackson & the Olympians series, by Rick Riordan

-Recommended by: Julie Rawe, Special Projects Editor
+Recommended by: Julie Rawe, Associate Director, Editorial Strategy

 This five-book series follows the demigod son of Poseidon and his friends on a quest as they meet gods, battle monsters, and take on the Titans from Greek mythology.
-Available on Bookshare.
+Available on Bookshare

 Julie adds: “There’s a great backstory about how Riordan created this series to encourage his own son to read.
 And as a parent, I love knowing how his son’s learning differences helped shape the series.”